 If you’re caught with weed at an airport or during a traffic stop, law enforcement will enforce Texas laws, not the laws of the state where you purchased the products.

-- Possession of less than 2 ounces of Marijuana is a Class B misdemeanor, punishable by up to 180 days in jail and a $2,000 fine.
+- Less than 2 oz — Class B misdemeanor.
+Up to 180 days in jail, $2,000 fine.

-- Possession of 2 to 4 ounces is a Class A misdemeanor, punishable by up to one year in jail and a $4,000 fine.
+- 2 oz to 4 oz — Class A misdemeanor.
+Up to 1 year in jail, $4,000 fine.

 Transporting marijuana into Texas from out of state, whether by plane or car, can lead to additional federal implications if interstate commerce laws are violated.